flerka/personal-blog/_posts/2019-08-18-string-interning-behavior.md

 True
 ```

 What happens in this case?
-Method Intern is searching for a string in string pool and add the new one if does not find and return it with reference.
+Method Intern is searching for a string in string pool and adding the new one if it does not find and returns it with reference.
 In our case string "hello" was already in string pool because of string literal _hello_ on line 1.
-When it can be useful?
+When can it be useful?
 When you want to optimize memory usage in your application.

 ## What to read

-To understand the topic better I strongly recommend reading Eric Lippert's article on MSDN.
-It is almost 10 years old now but it's still worth reading as it helps deeply understand the pros and cons of string interning in compile-time and runtime.
+I strongly recommend reading Eric Lippert's article on MSDN to understand the topic better.
+It is almost ten years old now, but it's still worth reading as it helps deeply understand the pros and cons of string interning in compile-time and runtime.

 - https://blogs.msdn.microsoft.com/ericlippert/2009/09/28/string-interning-and-string-empty/
 - https://docs.microsoft.com/en-us/dotnet/api/system.string.intern?view=netframework-4.8